drequeary/Power-Menu/README.md

     ESC - exit menu (returns null)

 # Credits
-This is a slightly modified version of ps-menu by chrisseroka. https://github.com/chrisseroka/ps-menu
+This is a modified version of ps-menu by chrisseroka. https://github.com/chrisseroka/ps-menu